 Biometrics in Public Places and Retail

-Biometric technologies are increasingly used in public places and retail environments for payment and security to prevent theft.
+Biometric technologies are increasingly used for payment and security in public places and retail environments to prevent theft.
 However, businesses must navigate the legal requirements for biometric data collection and use, ensuring transparency and consent from individuals to prevent legal actions.

 Social Media and Internet Platforms